mfojtik/openshift-docker-registry/README.md

 ## Notes

-For now, this quickstart is using [gunicorn](http://gunicorn.org) web server instead of default Apache/WSGI.
+For now, this quickstart is using the [gunicorn](http://gunicorn.org) web server instead of default Apache/WSGI.
 The reason is that registry use `gevent` library that require more complex threading that cannot be handled right now using the WSGI approach.
-I found not problems by using this approach, but if you found some bug, please fill an issue.
+I didn't find any problems when using this approach, but if you find a bug, please fill an issue.

 ## License